2/2/2021

 Conference Operator

-Thank you for your patience in holding and welcome to the Eaton fourth quarter of 2020 earnings call.
-At this time, all of your participant phone lines are in a listen-only mode.
-Later, there will be an opportunity for your questions.
+Ladies and gentlemen, thank you for your patience and holding, and welcome to the even fourth quarter of 2020 earnings call.
+At this time, all of your participant phone lines are in a listen-only mode, and later there'll be an opportunity for your questions.
 If you'd like to queue up during any portion of the presentation, please press 1 followed by 0 for us.
 Just a brief reminder, today's conference is being recorded.
-I'm now happy to turn the conference over to Senior Vice President of Investor Relations, Yan Jin.
+I'm now happy to turn the conference over to Senior Vice President of Investor Relations, Yen Jin.

 speaker